 Additionally, there are apps for iOS and Android that mostly mirror the browser’s interface.
 As far as syncing, “premium” users can access their information on up to six devices, and free users are limited to one.
 Six is kind of a strange number, considering most people will need, at most, three, but the option for more is there.

 Presumably, this replaces any sort of family or business plan.
 NordPass is currently focused solely on personal plans, with no indication that it’ll add business or family plans in the future.
 Seeing its limited organization options, a family plan wouldn’t be great in its current state, anyway.
+Take a look at our best password manager for small business roundup, if that’s more up your alley.

 NordPass doesn’t break from pricing traditions established by other password managers, offering its service for around $3 per month on an annual billing cycle.
 However, a generous free plan and the option to pay every two years provides more flexibility than the rest of the market.